If you've only ever seen martial arts in the movies but never tried it there's always the chance it won't meet your expectations.

 My top tip for keeping a gi clean and white is to add a scoop of oxy-action powder to the wash.
 Those oxygen bubbles are magic and are available cheap from pound shops.

 Another tip is to add white vinegar instead of fabric softener.
 It won't scent the washing but it's natural, softens the fabric and helps the whiteness.
+Turning your gi top inside out makes it easier to treat the sweaty arm pit areas and helps the washing machine clean them.

 The badge and logo is that of the Goju-ryu Karate-do International association and is a representation of our style of karate.